Information Services > Security > Security Training > Student Training

-October is Cyber Security Awareness Month.
-It's a good time to make sure that all of your computing, browsing, and digital communications are secure.
-Please take a few minutes to review the following videos that will help protect you from cyber attacks.
+Make sure that all of your computing, browsing, and digital communications are secure.
+Please take a few minutes to review the following information that will help protect you from cyber attacks.
 Just a handful of proactive steps can help to ensure that DePaul students maintain a safe computing environment.

-Thank you for watching!
-For more info or any additional questions contact the help desk at 312-362-8765 or firstname.lastname@example.org.
+For more info or any additional questions contact the Help Desk at 312-362-8765 or firstname.lastname@example.org.